Here are some basic rules of thumb for choosing the right paint. Below them is some technical paint jargon that will help you ask the right questions.

 Learn from the experience of others

 Learn from the experience of others who have painted on similar surfaces.
-Ask them what performs well over time and what doesn't.
-Subtle differences in application can make major differences in paint performance.
-Also, paint manufacturers are constantly changing their formulas, so networking with other painters about what’s current can be very useful.
+Subtle differences in application as well as surface texture and conditions during painting can make major differences in paint performance.
+Also, paint manufacturers are constantly changing their ingredients due to supply chain issues, so reading current reviews instead of older reviews can be revealing.
+It's unlikely that changes to the formula or an ingredient will show up in a safety data sheet.

 Where and how to do research on paint?

-First consult with the manufacturer's website to see where you can find information about ingredients, pigments, binders and the percentage of solids contained in the paint.
-Much of this information can be located in the Material Safety Data Sheet (MSDS).
-Here you’ll also find information about key ingredients especially their relative quantities by volume and weight.
+First consult the manufacturer's website to see where you can find information about ingredients, pigments, binders, and the percentage of solids contained in the paint.
+Much of this information can be located in the Safety Data Sheet (SDS).
+Here you’ll also find information about key ingredients, especially their relative quantities by volume and weight.
 Why is this important?

 Because the solids content is a good measure of quality.
 The more of it, the better the paint, but also the more expensive it becomes.
 The solids content is what is left behind when the paint dries.
 A thicker film usually means a longer-lasting, more durable finish.
 But what is the content or ingredients of paint?